 Retreats at Launde Abbey come in many forms.
 We offer retreats for individuals and groups, those looking for silence and others who are seeking inspiration or creativity.
 Our programme of retreats is extensive and we hope, offers something for everyone.
 There is also an opportunity to experience a solitary retreat in our self-catering Oxford and Cambridge Hermitage, which is available for individuals looking to spend time in a more ’removed’ situation.
 Every one of our retreats however, offers the chance to step back from the pressures of daily life, to enter a deeper peace with the opportunity to pray and experience God.

 As part of our ministry Launde has always felt it part of our responsibility as one of the leading retreat houses in the country to encourage new retreat conductors so as to enrich the wider retreat movement.
 We feel that Launde should always be at the cuttingedge of the retreat movement pushing the boundaries to enable more people to meet God in the stillness and the silence of retreat.

 Website: Launde Abbey Retreat Programme

 Eastern and Thames North Ministers Spring School - Monday 13th May to Friday 17th May 2019

 This event is eligible for EM funding.
-Download: Ministers Get Together Booking Form
+Download: Booking Form when available

 Eastern Regional Training Partnership Theological Refreshment in Ministry